PolusAI/image-tools/polus-k-means-clustering-plugin/README.md

 ## Note:
 1. If 'Manual' method is selected, enter number of clusters required.
 3. If 'Elbow' or 'CalinskiHarabasz' or 'DaviesBouldin' methods are selected,, then you should enter values for both 'maximumrange' and 'minimumrange'.
-4. If 'CalinskiHarabasz' or 'DaviesBouldin' methods are selected, then 'minimumrange'should be >1.
+4. The 'minimumrange'value should be >1.

 ## Output:
 The output is a csv file containing the cluster data to which each instance in the data belongs to.